mypiandrew/nfuse-lora/README.md

     # EdgeGateway mPCIe1 (Right hand side mPCIe)
     #SX1301_RESET_BCM_PIN=41

-Next run `install.sh` to start the install process, answer "Y" to any `apt-get` install questions
+Next run the to start the install process, answer "Y" to any `apt-get` install questions

+    ./install.sh

 On completion you will next need to configure your unit on "The Things Network" (TTN) to do this we first need the EUI of the unit.